razz97/fileManipulation/README.md

 # FileManipulation
-First excercise of file manipulation (Java).
+Use of File, FileReader, BufferedReader, FilwWriter, BufferedWriter.